Welcome!

 I work on macroeconomics and international trade.
 I am particularly interested in knowledge diffusion, firm dynamics and economic growth.

 I am now an assistant professor at the Economics Department of Hong Kong University of Science and Technology (HKUST).
-Last year, I was a postdoc at Einaudi Institute for Economics and Finance (EIEF), Rome.
+I was a postdoc at Einaudi Institute for Economics and Finance (EIEF) in 2023-2024.

 You can find my CV here.